bmndc/nokia-leo/README.md

 ## Special boot modes
 ### Recovery mode
 With the phone powered off, hold the top Power button and the * key, or type `adb reboot recovery` when connected to a computer.
-Use D-Pad Up and Down to move between options, and press the Power button (not the center OK key) to select.
+Use D-Pad Up and Down to move between options, and press the top Power button (not the center OK key) to select.

 Allows you to factory reset by wiping /data and /cache, view boot and kernel logs, install patches from `adb sideload` or SD card.

 **Tip:** `/recovery` partition has the same 32.0 MB (32,768 KB) size as `/boot`, which means that you can replace `/recovery` with a copy of `/boot` to boot into KaiOS, and reserve `/boot` for e.g. installing other operating systems such as postmarketOS.

 ### Fastboot mode
-Only accessible and automatically kick in when both the boot and recovery partitions are corrupted (you are stuck on the "enabled by KaiOS" logo).
-Part of Android bootloader, which allows you to write partitions should you wish to fix or modify them.
+Only accessible and automatically kick in when both the `/boot` and `/recovery` partitions are corrupted; to manually activate this mode, use `dd` to wipe both partitions with zeroes.
+Part of the bootloader, this allows you to write system partitions should you wish to fix or modify them.

-To interact with the Fastboot interface, you need the `fastboot` CLI tool on your computer.
-On macOS and Linux, `fastboot` is included in the `android-tools` package.
-On Windows, follow the [Sideloading and debugging third-party applications] guide to set up ADB; you'll also need to install [Google's generic driver] as an INF file for your computer to see your phone in this mode.
+To interact with the Fastboot interface, you need to connect your phone with an USB cable and have the `fastboot` CLI tool on your computer.
+On macOS and Linux, `fastboot` should be included in the `android-tools` package, which you can install from Homebrew or your package manager.
+On Windows, you can get it from the Android SDK Platform Tools package by following the [Sideloading and debugging third-party applications] guide; you will also need to install [Google's INF driver] (right-click the `android_winusb.inf` file and click Install; requires administrator privileges) for your computer to see your phone in Fastboot mode.

-If you have plugged in your phone before setting up the driver: open Device Manager (Win + R, `devmgmt.msc`), look for an "Android" device with an exclamation mark, right click, Install Driver..., Browse my computer for drivers, Let me pick from a list of device drivers on my computer, Have Disk... and select the INF file.
+If you have plugged in your phone before setting up the driver: open Device Manager (`devmgmt.msc`), look for an "Android" device with an exclamation mark, right click, Install Driver..., Browse my computer for drivers, Let me pick from a list of device drivers on my computer, Have Disk... and select the INF file.

 Once the driver is installed, you should see your phone in the Driver Manager list as an *Android Bootloader Interface*.